alepalacio/test-rest-api-nodejs-postgresql/README.md

     ```
     **click here for more information:** https://node-postgres.com/api/pool

-19. Placed on our controller file, let's create our example constructor:
+19. Placed on our controller JS file, let's create our example constructor:

     ```js
     const pool = new Pool({